ObsidianLabs/eos-studio-docs/source/contracts/eosio-forum/contracts.rst

       eosio::time_point_sec updated_at;

     For a non-expired proposal, any accounts can use the :cpp:func:`vote` action to publish a vote.
-It will consume a little bit RAM for the voter to save the vote info in table :cpp:var:`vote`.
+It will consume a little bit of RAM from the voter (430 bytes) to save the vote info in table :cpp:var:`vote`.

     The meaning of the vote is represented by